Billings Computer: Growth (1979–1984)

 In 1981 the company released the BC-12 and BC-12FD, all-in-one microcomputers like its predecessor the Microsystem based on the Z80A; they ran OASIS, a single-user operating system.
 In May 1982, Billings Computer introduced the 6000 series of modular minicomputers.
 The 6000 series comprised a stack of cabinets, each one serving a different purpose, and a CRT monitor intended to go on top.
 The main cabinet of the minicomputer was the 6000 CPU, housing the computer's main Z80A microprocessor and nine expansion slots (none populated by default); the 6000 CPU-1, with a second Z80A processor seven expansion slots and a floppy disk drive; and the 6000 CPU-2, which has two such disk drives and a third Z80A processor.
 Each cabinet houses 64 KB of RAM with parity.
 Optional was a video board, additional disk controllers, a mass-storage controller board for hard disks and tape drives (the latter making use of the board's integrated parallel interface), a dual-channel RS-232 serial interface board, and a serial communication interface board with support for asynchronous, synchronous, and bit-oriented communications protocols.
 The first customer of the 6000 series was Winnebago Industries of Forest City, Iowa.
-Chairman of Winnebago, John K. Hanson, paid for 100 units from the 6000 system family out of pocket, as his investment in both Winnebago Billings posed a conflict of interest.
+Chairman of Winnebago, John K. Hanson, paid for 100 units from the 6000 system family out of pocket, as his investment in both Winnebago and Billings posed a conflict of interest.
 Hanson later relinquished all his shares of Billings stock in August 1982.